logicalclocks/hops-docs/docs/user_guide/tensorflow/tensorflow_on_spark.rst

 2. **Parameter servers are not allocated any GPUs** since they perform relatively small computations.

-3. **GPUs are exclusively allocated**, which mean workers will not crash due to Out-of-memory errors.
+3. **GPUs are exclusively allocated**, which mean workers will not crash due to Out-of-memory errors and synchronous training is faster.

 Wrap your TensorFlowOnSpark code in a function